jtb324/DRIVE_beta_rc1/README.md

 ## Current Development

-#TODO: Need to determine a way to identify if there are multiple individuals in the same pedigree who carry the same variants.

 ## Files in the Directory

 - **shell_script**: This is a folder containing shell script I run.
 The idea behind this was it may help with reproducibility because I can put what files I used for input, what the output path was, etc..